floodsung/CLDrone/README.md

 ## How to develop

 ### About control
-There is rostopic for the quadrotor's velocity control using body coordinate:
+There is a rostopic for the quadrotor's velocity control using body coordinate:
 **/CLDrone/body_axis_velocity/cmd_vel**

 you can make a rosnode to publish quadrotor's velocity to this topic to control the quadrotor.